roaked/roaked.github.io/content/docs/2code/5od/_index3.md

 ## 2 Code Implementation

-{{< hint example >}}
+{{< hint important >}}

 A similar approach for the code implementation was used for the [Genetic Algorithm.
 If you want to read more about it as an example, click here.](https://ricardochin.com/docs/2code/5od/_index2/).
-Hence, I will ommit duplicate writing.
+Hence, I will skip duplicate writing.

 {{< /hint >}}